Github Education

 Everyone you refer gets $100 in credit over 60 days.
 Once they’ve spent $25 with us, you'll get $25.
 There is no limit to the amount of credit you can earn through referrals.

-Here is my referral link if you cannot find one.
+Here is my if you cannot find one.

 With $100 credit, you can use the one basic droplet for 20 months ($5/month).